Flow Designer

 Agama project

-files of related authentication flows along with the libraries, UI assets, and the documentation required for the flows.
-A .gama
+An Agama project is represented by a .gama archive.
+It contains one or more .flow files of related authentication flows along with the libraries, UI assets, and the documentation required for the flows.
+A .gama package is used to deploy the Agama project on a compatible IAM server.

 Agama flow

-An Agama flow is represented by a .flow
+An Agama flow is represented by a .flow file.
+Code is written using Agama DSL.

 Development Repository

 A development repository is a GitHub repository that stores multiple Agama projects, and it is used during the development of the projects.
-All the projects are stored in the branch agama-lab-flow-designer
+All the projects are stored in the branch agama-lab-flow-designer.

 Release repository

-from a development repository when the project is ready to move to production.
-The release repository holds a single Agama project in the main
+A release repository is a GitHub repository where an Agama project is published from a development repository when the project is ready to move to production.
+The release repository holds a single Agama project in the main branch.